rightbil/React/notes.md

 # Hooks
 are added to functions to add state at later version
 # JSX - Java Script XML - extension of JS syntax
+return always return only one tag eg everything included in one div tag, no separate lines of code are allowed.